microsoft/Build-your-own-copilot-Solution-Accelerator/Deployment/AIStudioDeployment.md

     ![Home](/Deployment/images/aiStudio/Home.png)

-2. Click on `New AI Project`.
+2. Click on `Build` from the top menu and then click on `New AI Project`.

    ![New AI Project](/Deployment/images/aiStudio/NewProject.png)

-3. Enter a Project Name and click on `Create a New Resource`.
+3. Enter a Project Name and click on `Create a new hub`.
     ![Getting Started](/Deployment/images/aiStudio/GettingStarted.png)

 4. Enter a new AI Hub Resource Name.
 And then select Azure Subscription, Resource Group, Location from drop-down menus.
 You should choose the same resource group you created from ARM deployment in previous step.